-HARRISBURG – Rep. Ryan Warner (R-Fayette/Westmoreland) today announced that fire and ambulance companies in the 52nd legislative district will collectively receive more than $206,000 in grants from the Commonwealth’s Fire Company and Emergency Medical Service Grant Program.
+HARRISBURG – Rep. Ryan Warner (R-Fayette/Westmoreland) today announced that fire and ambulance companies in the 52nd Legislative District will collectively receive more than $206,000 in state grants to support their public safety mission.

 The following Fayette County fire and EMS companies in the 52nd district received grants:

 • New Haven Hose Co.
 Volunteer Fire Department: $12,411.47.

 • North Union Township Volunteer Fire Department: $11,698.48.

 • Perry Township Volunteer Fire Department Inc.: $12,767.97.